 By working with a qualified singing instructor, you can make significant progress in developing your falsetto.

 Strengthening your falsetto voice is not only a great way to improve the quality of your singing, but it can also help you project with more power and resonance in all of your performances.

 With just a little bit of practice every day, you can see a noticeable improvement in the strength and clarity of your falsetto voice in a relatively short amount of time.
 So what are you waiting for?
 Start strengthening those high notes today!

-About the author: Cody is the founder of Musician Tuts, a free tutorial hub for musicians.
+About the author: Cody is a writer for 30 Day Singer and the founder of Musician Tuts, a free tutorial hub for musicians.
 He has over 15 years of experience playing a variety of instruments and dabbling in audio engineering.
 He spends his days blogging, listening to Spotify, and playing music.